EduardSamul/MusicVisuals/README.md

 Student Number: C18384776

-## Instructions
-- Fork this repository and use it a starter project for your assignment
-- Create a new package named your student number and put all your code in this package.
-- You should start by creating a subclass of ie.tudublin.Visual
-- There is an example visualiser called MyVisual in the example package
-- Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
 Music visualiser that reacts to music given.
 User is able to stop or play music by hitting spacebar and 'p'.